 Undergraduate and graduate students experience a great many stresses in their lives - sorting out one's identity, establishing and maintaining important relationships, coping with anxiety and depression, working on changing relationships with parents and other family members, dealing with losses, handling new academic demands, and dealing with reactions to one's differentness.
-To help with these tasks, Counseling, ADAP & Psychiatric Services provides a variety of psychological acumaching services for all students of Putgers University in New.

-variety of psychological counseling services for all students of Rutgers University in New Brunswick/Piscataway, undergraduate and graduate.
+To help with these tasks, Counseling, ADAP & Psychiatric Services provides a variety of psychological counseling services for all students of Rutgers University in New Brunswick/Piscataway, undergraduate and graduate.
 Services are free, and confidentiality is guaranteed within legal and ethical guidelines.